Skip to content

 Inclusive Language

-• not everyone with a child is a parent
+- Not everyone with a child identifies as a parent.

-• not every child has a mom &/or dad
+- Not every child necessarily has a mom and/or dad.

-• there are more than two sexes & genders
+- There are more than just two sexes and genders.

 AVOID